Macrolepiota procera

 Macrolepiota procera, the parasol mushroom, is a basidiomycete fungus with a large, prominent fruiting body resembling a parasol.
 It resembles some toxic species.

 It is a fairly common species on well-drained soils.
 It is found solitary or in groups and fairy rings in pastures and occasionally in woodland.
 It is widespread in temperate regions of Eurasia and possibly North America.
-It is a well regarded edible mushroom.
+It is a well-regarded edible mushroom.

 Taxonomy

 The fungus was first described in 1772 by Italian naturalist Giovanni Antonio Scopoli, who named it Agaricus procerus.
 Rolf Singer transferred it to the genus Macrolepiota in 1948.

 Description

 The immature cap is compact and egg-shaped, with the cap margin around the stipe, sealing a chamber inside the cap.
 As it matures, the margin breaks off, leaving a fleshy, movable ring around the stipe.
 The cap can reach 25 cm wide.
 At full maturity, the cap is more or less flat, with a smooth, dark umbo in the centre.
 Dark and cap-coloured flakes remain on the upper surface of the cap and can be removed easily.

 The stipe is relatively thin, growing up to 12–40 cm long and 1.5 cm thick, reaching its full height before the cap expands.
-Below the ring, the stem has scaly growths.
+Below the ring, the stem has scaly growths, creating the appearance of snakeskin.
 The gills are crowded, free, and white or pale pink in age.
 The spore print is white.
 The whitish flesh may have a pale pink hue but does not stain when cut.
 It has a pleasant nutty smell.